wave2/xmppwrite/README.md

 XMPPWrite
 ==============

-A lightweight xmpp client designed for use with monitoring software.
+A lightweight XMPP client designed for use with monitoring software.

 Requirements
 ------------